show_page.php1 : dp19.jpg

 HISTORY: Incidental finding

-HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally, portal areas are expanded by moderate numbers of lymphocytes, plasma cells, fewer eosinophils, and increased fibrous connective tissue (fibrosis).
-Interlobular bile ducts are moderately ectatic and are variably occluded by few, 400 x 700 um diameter, adult trematodes characterized by a thin tegument, narrow band of smooth muscle, and spongy parenchyma that contains poorly defined paired ceca, vitellarian glands, a testis, and uterine ducts containing numerous yellow, anisotropic, thick shelled, oval, operculate eggs that are approximately 20 X 30 um and often contain deeply eosinophilic, basophilic, or black, multinucleate structures (miracidia).
+HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally, portal areas are expanded by moderate numbers of lymphocytes, plasma cells, fewer eosinophils, dilated lymphatics, and increased fibrous connective tissue (fibrosis).
+Bile ducts are moderately ectatic and variably occluded by few, 400 x 700 µm diameter, adult trematodes characterized by a thin tegument, narrow band of smooth muscle, and spongy parenchyma that contains poorly defined paired ceca, vitellarian glands, a testis, and uterine ducts containing numerous yellow, anisotropic, thick shelled, oval, operculate eggs that are approximately 20 X 30 µm and often contain deeply eosinophilic, basophilic, or black, multinucleate structures (miracidia).
 The bile duct epithelium is multifocally piled up to 2-3 layers thick (biliary epithelial hyperplasia), and there are increased numbers of small duct profiles (biliary ductular reaction).
+Bile ducts are surrounded by few eosinophils, fibrocytes, and fibrin.
 Multifocally, central veins are mildly dilated and contain eosinophilic fluid, with mild proliferation of circumferential collagen (centrilobular fibrosis).
 Diffusely, hepatocytes are mildly swollen with a lacy to clear cytoplasm (vacuolar change, glycogen type).

-MORPHOLOGIC DIAGNOSIS: Liver: Cholangiohepatitis, portal, lymphoplasmacytic and eosinophilic, chronic, multifocal, mild, with biliary hyperplasia, biliary ductular reaction, portal edema, and few intraductal adult trematodes, etiology consistent with Athesmia foxi, Squirrel monkey (Saimiri sciureus), nonhuman primate
+MORPHOLOGIC DIAGNOSIS: Liver: Cholangiohepatitis, portal, lymphoplasmacytic and eosinophilic, chronic, multifocal, mild, with biliary hyperplasia, biliary ductular reaction, portal edema, and few intraductal adult trematodes, Squirrel monkey (Saimiri sciureus), nonhuman primate

 ETIOLOGIC DIAGNOSIS: Biliary athesmiasis or biliary dicrocoeliasis